SpyCloud Alternatives

 You Need Forum and Channel Monitoring

 Attackers don’t just steal data silently.
-They leak files on criminal forums.
+They leak files on hacker forums.
 They sell network access on dark web markets and Telegram channels.

-SpyCloud focuses on the stolen data itself.
-It doesn’t monitor the conversations around it.
+SpyCloud collects from forums and Telegram as a source for credential data, but surfaces structured records rather than the surrounding chatter or access-broker listings.
 If someone posts about selling VPN access to your network, you want to know.
-That requires a platform watching criminal forums and infostealer channels.
+That requires a platform watching hacker forums and infostealer channels.

 Phishing emails delivering infostealers jumped 84% last year according to IBM’s X-Force 2025 Threat Intelligence Index.
 The stolen credentials end up on Telegram channels and forums.
 SpyCloud ingests that data after it’s structured.
 Forum monitoring catches it earlier.